This course is run in conjunction with the IMechE.

 - time and frequency responses, resonance frequencies, damping.

-- amplifier dynamics
+- Amplifier types and dynamics

 Controller design for electrohydraulic servo systems